frederic-perez/AmE-dictionary/data/dictionary.md

 __Silly String__ _n_ (silly string) Aerosol string.
 __silo__ _n_ :six::hammer: _A silo-launched missile._
 __silt__ _n_
-__silver lining__ (See “every cloud has a silver lining.”)
+__silver lining__ _idiom_ The potential for something positive or beneficial to result from a negative situation.
+Often used in the phrase “every cloud has a silver lining.”
+(A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver screen__
-__silver spoon__ A metaphor for ample wealth that has been passed down through inheritance.
+__silver spoon__ _idiom_ A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
-__Silver State__ Nevada.
+__Silver State__ _n_ Nevada.
 __Silver Tsunami__ _n_ (Grey Tsunami, Gray Tsunami, Silver Wave, Gray Wave, Grey Wave) A metaphor used to describe population aging.
 __silver-tongued__ _adj_ :two: Persuasive; eloquent: _silver-tongued salesman._
 __silverplate__ _v_